 One thing to note is that you should always treat benchmarks with caution.
 They are important, but by no means the only reference for choosing the right model for your use case.

-Over the past month, we’ve seen a wave of powerful open-source VLMs emerge.
+Over the past year, we’ve seen a wave of powerful open-source VLMs emerge.
 Is this a coincidence, or are LLMs moving towards multimodal capabilities as a trend?
 It may be too early to say for sure.
 What remains unchanged is the need for robust solutions to quickly and securely deploy these models into production at scale.

 If you have questions about productionizing VLMs, check out the following resources: